 All is fine until you hit the last few miles, and this is when you begin to feel discouraged.
 You’ve already gone through so many miles, and while you know the end is near, it’s hard to imagine ever crossing the finish line with how tired you are.

-This is why we break down not near the beginning of the newborn stage, but towards the end.
-Around the three- to four-month mark, we’ve gone through months of sleep deprivation.
+This is why we break down not near the beginning of the newborn stage, but toward the end.
+Around the three- to four-month mark, we’ve gone through months with lack of sleep.
 Staying positive is hard when we feel broken, even if we’re so close to reaching new milestones that can make life easier.

 Hang in there, mama.
 That 24th mile is hard.
 Your patience is waning, and nothing seems to improve.
 But it will, even if you don’t see it right now.

 There’s no other lifestyle change like having a baby, don’t you think?
 You see parents with older kids and wonder if they ever had it hard too.
 When did they stop feeling stifled, and start feeling like life was normal again?

 It’s often a matter of time, but logic can be hard to imagine when you’re in the thick of the madness.